Recent Blog Articles

 Testing for hearing loss

 Nearly everyone experiences trouble hearing from time to time.
-Common causes include a buildup of earwax or fluid in the ear, ear infections, or the change in air pressure when taking off in an airplane.
+Common causes include a buildup of earwax or fluid in the ear, ear infections, or a change in air pressure when taking off in an airplane.
 A mild degree of permanent hearing loss is an inevitable part of the aging process.

 Testing — 1, 2, 3

-If you suspect that you're losing your hearing, you should see a doctor who specializes in hearing disorders.
 If you answer yes to any of the questions below, you might need to have your hearing tested:

 - Are you always turning up the volume on your TV or radio?